Our Verdict

 The recline adjustment method on this seat is unbelievably easy, and the central location means you can do it when the base is installed.

-There are seven possible positions for this adjustment, which is more than most of the competition, so you are more likely to be able to find the right angle for your car.
-It has a bubble-style indicator to help you find the right position for installation.
+This adjustment has seven possible positions, more than most of the competition, so you are more likely to find the right angle.
+It also has a bubble-style indicator to help you find the right position for installation.

 Ease of Installation - Belt

-The Liing gets a high score here, too, and it is super easy to install using the vehicle belt if your chosen location lacks LATCH anchor points.
+The Liing is super easy to install using the vehicle belt.
 It has a color-coded pathway and a built-in lock-off and belt tensioner to help ensure you can achieve and maintain a tight fit.
 The belt path is visible, and you can easily see if the belt is twisted.
 You pull on the tensioner location first before using the lock-off, and there are indicators to let you know you've done it right.
-Tightening on the strap is simple, and the direction of the pull is intuitive.
+Tightening the strap is simple, and the direction of the pull is intuitive.

 The slots for the belt seem to cause some curling on the shoulder portion, but it didn't seem to affect the tightening or locking down of the belt.
 It only requires a slight tightening to get a snug feel.
 We didn't have to get in the car or use a knee to tighten.
 You can adjust the seat angle after installation, which is a plus and unique in this category of seats.
 The tensioner and lock-off, in our experience, work best with a swift motion instead of a slow press down.
 The seat was more stable in the test sedan, we think, because the SUV is a little more cushiony, and getting it tighter was more challenging.